 Babies under 6 month old are generally not recommended to wear any sunscreen since their bodies absorb more of the ingredients so you’ll want to be diligent about monitoring their sun exposure.

-Both brands score a 1, signifying a low hazard, on EWG’s 2017 Sunscreen list.
-They also coral reef and ecosystem safe for lots of swimming in the lakes!
+All brands score a 1, signifying a low hazard, on EWG’s 2018 Sunscreen list.
 Plan to reapply after 40 minutes in the water.

 And if you’re like me, and sometimes run out of products at last minute, try ordering two of your preferred child-safe sunscreen and one bug spray early in the season to avoid last-minute purchases of products full of toxic ingredients.